August 26, 2020

 This is also when you should compile a list of any questions you’d like to ask the vendor about the product, so you can be sure it’s a perfect fit for your business and its needs before signing on the dotted line.

-When thinking about how your team will use the software in question, establish a shortlist of the key performance indicators (KPIs) that will determine whether or not the software implementation will be a success.
+When thinking about how your team will use the software in question, establish a shortlist of key performance indicators (KPIs) that will determine whether or not the software implementation will be a success.

 Will success be a certain number of new customers the software helps you retain?
 What about growth in metrics like website traffic or click-through rate?
 Or will it depend on the number of sales closed from new customers?